 Local Tip: One of the best parts about Germaine’s Luau is that it’s on the beach.
 You have this amazing view of the waves and sand that adds another layer to your luau experience.
 But, I wouldn’t recommend Germaine’s Luau for anyone in a wheelchair or has difficulty walking.
 The sand makes it really hard to maneuver, especially if you’re on wheels.

-The price points for Germaine’s is similar to Toa Luau’s.
 There are 3 luau packages ranging from $90 – $160 per adult.
-The main differences are:
+The main perks are:

 - Germaine’s Luau is probably the best luau in Oahu for large groups and adults in my opinion.
 There’s a bar right behind you, everyone gets at least one drink ticket, and the whole night has got that “big family party” vibe to it.

-- While Toa Luau is in the North Shore, the actual location is in Waimea Valley, which is like a big botanical garden with a waterfall.
-Germaine’s Luau is located on a beach in Kapolei where you’ll be walking around on sand and can see the waves rolling onto shore.
+- This luau is located on a beach in Kapolei where you’ll be walking around on sand and can see the waves rolling onto shore.

 Book Germaine’s Luau: An Oahu Luau Perfect For Groups And Adults